retasquid/Darts_Simulator/README.md

 ## Credits

 ### Contributors
-- retasquid / Noé Dargaud: code and readme
+- retasquid / Noé Dargaud: all the code and  the readme
-- Alan2005-code / Alan Bayt: project documentation and readme introduction
+- Alan2005-code / Alan Bayt: project introduction

 ### Acknowledgements
 - Claude AI: code correction and function usage examples